 The Apollo 11 Mission

-Many audio tapes and photos of the moon missions, particularly the most important ones from Apollo 11, are mysteriously missing.
+Many audio tapes and photos of the moon missions, particularly the most important ones from mission, are mysteriously missing, leading many to speculate about a greater Apollo 11 Conspiracy.
 One copy of a debriefing log taken after the astronauts had returned from their first landing on the moon reveals a conversation with astronauts Neil Armstrong, Edwin “Buzz” Aldrin, Michael Collins and an unknown speaker.
 They discussed that one request had been for them to look at the crater Aristarchus to see if they "could see any glow or evidence of observations that had been made by people on the ground.”

 Aldrin reported seeing one area that was lit up, but he thought it wasn't near Aristarchus.
 He said it struck him as “unusual,” but he expected the “pictures” would show it.
 The discussion continued and they referenced “the highly illuminated parts of the inside of the crater wall” and thought that the area around Aristarchus “was also more illuminated.”
 Aldrin concluded that the lights around and emanating from Aristarchus were brighter “than anything else we could see in either direction.”
 They also mentioned that the photos taken during the trip could shed light on what they had seen.
 But, the photos are either missing or of such poor quality it is difficult to use them in a meaningful way.